merely-useful/py-rse/index.md

 Note that we do *not* put the `$` prompt at the front of the line.
 We have been showing that to highlight interactive commands, but in this case we are putting the command in a file rather than running it immediately.

+> **Empty Line at the End of a File?**
+>
+> You'll often see scripts from many languages that end in an empty line.
+> What you are seeing, though,
+> is the last line of code ending in a newline character.
+> This indicates to the computer that the code has ended.
+> While this newline character is not *required* for shell scripts to work,
+> and sometimes isn't shown by coding tools,
+> it does make it easier to view and modify scripts.
+> When you are copying code from this book,
+> remember to add an empty line at the end!\index{whitespace}

 Once we have added this line,
 we can save the file with <kbd>Ctrl</kbd>+<kbd>O</kbd>